lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/01basics/basics.rst

 Problem
 --------

-You'd like to learn Python and JavaScript interact with the Bone to perform physical computing tasks without first learning Linux.
+You'd like to learn Python or JavaScript interact with the Bone to perform physical computing tasks without first learning Linux.

 Solution